CERTCC/CERT-Guide-to-CVD/docs/tutorials/cvd_is_a_process.md

 reported to the vendor by a third party (finder, reporter).
 Informing vendors enables them to take action to address and correct vulnerabilities.
-In most cases, the vendor is the party best suited to correct the vulnerability at its origin.
-Vendors typically remediate vulnerabilities by developing and releasing an update to the product, also known as a patch.
-However, often the vendor issuing an update is just the first step towards remediation of the installed base of vulnerable systems.
+In most cases, the vendor is the party best suited to correct the vulnerability at its origin. <!--start-->Vendors typically remediate vulnerabilities by developing and releasing an update to the product, also known as a patch.
+However, often the vendor issuing an update is a step in the middle of a process that starts with discovery and moves towards remediation of the installed base of vulnerable systems.<!--end-->
 Deployers must still ensure that patches are deployed in a timely manner to the systems they need to protect.